Lisa Müller-Trede

 Relational Intelligence

-Through the electromyography and audio signal processing of bodily sounds, I create mechanisms and situations which aid communication that does not rely on classifications such as words and which make accessible the subtle negotiations which bodies perform on a somatic level in relation to one another.
+Through the electromyography and audio signal processing of bodily sounds, I create mechanisms and situations which aid communication that does not rely on classifications such as words.
+These mechanisms make tangible the subtle somatic negotiations bodies perform in relation to one another.

-Together with an interface for breath analysis I have designed, the analysis was exhibited at the 2022 International Society for Research on Emotion (ISRE) Pre-Conference.
+The interface for breath analysis was exhibited at the International Society for Research on Emotion (ISRE) Conference, Los Angeles, 2022.

 Breath as Interface